AfaGaming/web-development-bootcamp/Section 28/README.md

-# Section 27 - Adding Database to Website
+# Section 28 - Putting Everything Together

 **About:** In this section, I further developed the To Do Web App from Section 22.
 I added a MongoDB Database to it in order to persist data.
 ## Lesson Learned